Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Application to COVID-19 vaccine efficacy trials

 SuperLearner is an ensemble method that combines multiple candidate prediction algorithms into a single predictive model.
 It uses cross-validation to evaluate each candidate's performance and aggregates their predictions via a meta-learner that estimates optimal weights for combining predictions from the different candidates \parencite{van2007super}.
 To estimate the surrogate index, we use a SuperLearner with a set of logistic regression models (varying the included predictors and interaction terms) and a generalized additive logistic regression model as candidate prediction algorithms.
-The same covariates as in the Cox PH model are included in the candidate algorithms, but we additionally included the logit of the estimated COVID-19 probability (80 days post marker-measurement visit) in the control group by trial as a trial-level covariate to account for different forces of infection across trials.
+The same covariates as in the Cox PH model are included in the candidate algorithms, but we additionally included the logit of the estimated trial-level COVID-19 probability in the control groups as a trial-level covariate to account for different forces of infection across trials.
+This probability is the estimated cumulative incidence of COVID-19 by 80 days post marker-measurement visit in the control group of each trial.
 The surrogate is included in each candidate algorithm.
 We further used a modified cross-validation scheme to avoid trial-level overfitting.
-Specifically, we use leave-one-trial-out cross-validation: each candidate prediction algorithm is fitted on data from all but one trial and then used to predict on the omitted trial.
+Specifically, we use leave-one-trial-out cross-validation: each candidate prediction algorithm is fitted on data from all but one trial and then used to predict outcomes in the omitted trial.
 Repeating this process yields cross-validated predictions for all trials, which serve as inputs to the meta-learner.
 Finally, all candidate methods are refitted on the full data set, and their predictions are combined using the weights estimated by the meta-learner to produce final predictions.

 We have to address missingness in predictors (i.e., in the antibody marker) and in the outcome (i.e., censoring before 80 days) when estimating the surrogate index.
 For the Cox PH model, we weight obervations by the inverse probability of being sampled in the case-cohort design; censoring is automatically handled in the Cox PH model.
-For the SuperLearner, we weight observations by the product of the inverse probability of being sampled in the case-cohort design and the inverse probability of censoring weights (IPCWs).
+For the SuperLearner, we weight observations by the product of the inverse probability of being sampled in the case-cohort design and the inverse probability of censoring weights (IPCWs), under a random censoring assumption.
 The IPCWs are estimated by the Kaplan--Meier estimator for the censoring time stratified by trial and treatment group.